collins-adhola/CERTIFILE/backend/README.md

 ### Authentication Strategy

-- **v1.0 uses simple admin key**: The `x-admin-key` header is intentional for MVP/admin dashboards
+- **v2.0 uses JWT tokens**: Secure, stateless authentication with token expiration
-- **No authentication baked in**: This allows you to choose your own auth strategy when needed
+- **No secrets in frontend**: Password hash and JWT secret stay server-side only
 - **Easy to extend**: Add your own auth middleware without modifying core endpoints
-- **Future-proof**: v2.0 will add proper authentication, but v1.0 will remain compatible
+- **Future-proof**: v3.0 will add more features, but v2.0 will remain compatible

 ### Customization Points